 The following is self-help "knowledge" that can help clients work through their past experiences.

 We all have deeper feelings of love, joy, strength, sadness, and pain than we notice day to day.
 The busier and more distracted we are, the less we feel.
 When we

-experience pain in our early lives, either through abuse, neglect, or a lack of loving from either or both parents, the human tendency is to avoid the resulting feelings.
+experience pain in our early lives, either through abuse, neglect, or a lack of love from either or both parents, the human tendency is to avoid the resulting feelings.

-Our brains are great at creating distractions, but not so good at solving the root problem.
+Our brains are great at creating distractions, but not as good at solving the root problem.

 condescension, psychosomatic illnesses).
 When you are so busy you do not have time to pause, you are not in touch with your deeper feelings.
 When you are hyper-focused